Dixon Ticonderoga: History

-The company was formed by the merger of Joseph Dixon Crucible Company of New Jersey (1827) with Bryn Mawr Corporation of Pennsylvania, dating to 1795.
-The company was founded by Joseph Dixon and his son.
-Dixon also acquired 200-year-old German-based manufacturer Lyra.
+The company was formed by the 1982 merger of Joseph Dixon Crucible Company of New Jersey (founded in 1827) with Bryn Mawr Corporation of Pennsylvania, dating to 1795.
+The former company was founded by Joseph Dixon and his son.
 The pencil's name originates in the graphite ore discovered in 1815 on Lead Mountain (sometimes Lead Hill) near Ticonderoga, New York.

-In 2002, the company closed down its Sandusky, Ohio factory, shifting the manufacturing operations to Mexico.
+In 2002, the company closed down its Sandusky, Ohio, factory, shifting the manufacturing operations to Mexico.
 In 2005, the company was acquired by F.I.L.A., a manufacturer of school and art supplies based in Milan, Italy, and announced the closure of its main US factory in Versailles, Missouri.
 The company retains a distribution center in Georgia, where it makes limited numbers of pencils in order to claim status as a domestic producer, and a headquarters facility in Heathrow, Florida.
+In 2008, Dixon (as part of the F.I.L.A.
+Group) acquired 200-year-old German-based manufacturer Lyra.

-A consultant and former director of business development for the Dixon Ticonderoga company has been Lee Corso (who is better known as a sports broadcaster on ESPN's College Gameday).
-According to USA Today, his on-air trademark is waving a pencil to punctuate his speech.
+A consultant and former director of business development for the Dixon Ticonderoga company has been Lee Corso (sports broadcaster on ESPN's College Gameday).
+According to USA Today, his on-air trademark is waving one of the company's No. 2 pencils to punctuate his speech.

+The current president and chief executive officer of Dixon Ticonderoga is John Carlberg.